Chris Madden Cartoons

 A cartoon showing someone reading an academic book about the fashion for adult colouring books.
 The academic publication is itself a colouring book.

-A cartoon about the publishing phenomenon of colouring books for adults.
+A cartoon about the publishing phenomenon of colouring books for adults in the mid 2010s.

 How to obtain license to use cartoon